 Nicholas Bortman - Partner

-Nicholas has acted in a wide range of matters over an 18-year career in corporate investigations.
-He has significant experience in commercial and investor-state arbitration, corruption investigations, evidence gathering in jurisdictions with minimal disclosure requirements and supporting the enforcement of judgements and arbitral awards.
+He has exceptional experience in commercial and investor-state arbitration, collecting documentary evidence around the world for use in such proceedings, giving testimonial evidence, information gathering in jurisdictions with minimal disclosure requirements (particularly across the Middle East and Africa) and supporting the enforcement of judgements and arbitral awards.

-Nicholas has participated in matters before DIFC, UAE, Lebanon, Singapore, UK, France, Cayman Islands, BVI, and US courts and arbitration centres as well as private disputes among Middle Eastern merchant families and royalty.
-He has acted for UHNW, corporate, sovereign and supranational clients and given evidence before multiple arbitral tribunals and in US federal proceedings.
+Prior to co-founding Raedas, he spent six years in the Middle East developing a regional practice and working to integrate investigations into litigation strategy in matters heard before local courts and tribunals.
+Nicholas has participated in matters before DIFC, UAE, Lebanon, Singapore, UK, France, Cayman Islands, BVI, and US courts and arbitration centres, among others, as well as private disputes among Middle Eastern merchant families and royalty.
+He has acted for UHNW, corporate, sovereign and supranational clients, across an array of sectors including telecoms, technology, energy, and banking.

 Nicholas was trained by a former Manhattan District Attorney’s Office trial prosecutor, providing investigative and analytical support in tobacco and pharmaceutical counterfeiting and smuggling investigations.